 9. How to buy NBA or NHL tickets at Madison Square Garden?

-Buy them online in advance
+Buy them in advance on the Internet

 At the stadium box office

 I don't think this is the most advisable option in my experience.
 Let me explain why: to start with, buying Knicks or Rangers tickets once you arrive in New York means that you will have to adapt to the box office schedule, travel to the stadium and wait in a very long queue to buy them.
 This means you will lose a lot of your travel time waiting in line at the gates of Madison Square Garden.

 In addition, getting tickets at the Madison Square Garden box office will take you months later than when you could have bought them at home, there will be fewer options and maybe even at the price of gold.
 Or they will be sold out due to the high demand of the NBA or NHL.

 10. How to choose a good seat for an event at Madison Square Garden?

 Obviously it will depend on the budget you have, since the price of the tickets usually depends directly on how close you are to the court.
 The cheapest ones correspond to the farthest and highest seats as well as those in the corners and next to the wall, while the closer you get to the court, the higher the price goes up.

 At Madison Square Garden, the best sector par excellence corresponds to the sides almost at the foot of the court where you can see the game and the players almost like one of the team although they are the most expensive seats.
 Where there are usually very interesting prices is also behind the baskets or goals, if you want to see the NBA or NHL stars up close without paying VIP amounts.

 In any case, when buying tickets online, an image is usually shown with the views from the selected sector in Madison Square Garden for a better idea of which place to choose.